-Mefenamic acid is in a group of medicines known as non-steroidal anti-inflammatory drugs (NSAIDs).
-It is used to treat different types of pain especially painful periods (menstruation), and heavy bleeding in periods.
-Mefenamic acid works by reducing hormones called prostaglandins in the lining of your uterus (womb).
+Ponstan works by reducing hormones called prostaglandins in the lining of your uterus (womb).
 These hormones can cause heavy periods and period pain.
-Mefenamic acid helps to ease period pain and reduce heavy bleeding from periods, but does not reduce the number of days the period lasts.
+Ponstan helps to ease period pain and reduce heavy bleeding from periods, but does not reduce the number of days the period lasts.

-- The usual dose of mefenamic acid is 500 mg 3 times a day.
+- The usual dose of Ponstan is 500 mg 3 times a day.

-- If you are using mefenamic acid for painful periods, take your first dose as soon as your period starts or pain begins.
-Usually, you will only need to take it for the first 2 to 3 days of your period.
+- If you are using Ponstan for painful periods, take your first dose as soon as your period starts or pain begins, until the pain eases.
+If you are taking it for heavy bleeding, take it for no more than 7 days.

-- Always take your mefenamic acid exactly as your doctor has told you.
+- Always take Ponstan exactly as your doctor has told you.
 The pharmacy label on your medicine will tell you how much to take, how often to take it and any special instructions.

-- Take mefenamic acid with food or immediately after food, to prevent side effects.
+- Take Ponstan with food or immediately after food, to prevent stomach upset.